-In December, 1943, the crew was assigned to England, and wound up at the 579th Bomb Squadron of the 392nd Bomb Group at Wendling Air Station.
+In December, 1943, the crew was assigned to England just five months after the 392nd BG was deployed, and wound up at the 579th Bomb Squadron of the 392nd Bomb Group at Wendling Air Station.
 On their first mission into Germany, they were awarded the Presidential Citation and Dallas earned the respect of his crew and base commander when he landed on the runway in his B24 Sweet Chariot with the nose wheel shot off.
 It was understood that you had to be tough and on the ball if you wanted to fly with the Books Crew, but that's the way the crew wanted.

 Books and his crew went on to fly 6 more missions, in 5 different aircraft.
-On 17 March 1044, the 579th acquired a new aircraft, and Books became the pilot.
-The next day, on the crew's 8th mission, the aircraft, now dubbed "Old Glory," flew its first mission.
+On 17 March 1044, the 579th acquired a new aircraft.
+The next day, on the Books crew's 8th mission, the aircraft, now dubbed "Old Glory," flew its first mission and last mission.

 The target was the Dornier Aircraft Assembly Plant at Friedrichshafen.
 Flak was extremely heavy over the target, and as the aircraft bombed, they were attacked by approximately 75 enemy fighters.
 Everyone was reduced to fighting for survival, so reports were sketchy at best.
-Book's aircraft was under attack by a pack of fighters when a round hit the oxygen tank that exploded and blew SSgt Strickler out of the aircraft.
-He was later taken POW.
-The Colonel in charge of the mission stated he saw Lt.
-Book's aircraft with a fire on the flight deck, at low altitude, but apparently under control, He also stated he saw 8 parachutes, a curious fact in light of other information.
+After dropping its bombs, the Books' aircraft was under attack by a pack of up to 80 fighters 80 miles from the target.
+Then a round hit the oxygen tank that exploded and blew S/Sgt Strickler out of the aircraft.

 1st Lt.
-Dallas O. Books was born in Eau Claire, Wisconsin on February 3, 1919, the son of Fire Chief Oliver and Mrs Oliver Books.
-His wife Gratia Owen Books and son Robert Dallas Books, age 2 1/2, resided with her parents at Durand.
-He graduated from Eau Claire High School and briefly attended State Teachers College.
+Dallas O. Books was born in Eau Claire, Wisconsin on February 3, 1919, the son of Fire Chief Oliver and Mrs Oliver Books, brother of Duane.
+His wife Gratia Owen Books and son Robert Dallas Books, age 2, resided with her parents at Durand.
+He graduated from Eau Claire High School and the Eau Claire State Teachers College.

 He enlisted in the Army Air Corps in 1940 and entered aviation training.
 His flight training took him to Muskogee, Oklahoma and Randolph Field, Texas.
 He graduated and was commissioned a 2nd Lieutenant, with pilot wings, in June, 1941 at Kelly Field, Texas.